Automattic/woocommerce-payments/docs/rest-api/source/includes/wp-api-v3/deposits.md

 ### Returns

-If no deposit is found for the provided ID, the response will be an empty array.
+If no deposit is found for the provided ID, the response will return a `404` status code.

 If a deposit is found for the provided ID, the response will include the following properties: